Deep learning Local Reduced Density Matrices for Many-body Hamiltonian Estimation: Summary and perspective

 \section{Summary and perspective}

-It is an open issue if deep neural networks can learn to predict the parameter in a Hamiltonian given the ground states.
-In this work, we propose QubismNet, which consists of the Qubism Map to transform the quantum states to images, and a CNN to map the images to the prediction of the target physical parameters.
-We test our proposal on the QIM, XXZ, and XY models in one and two dimensions.
-QubismNet successfully learns the relations between the states and the parameter, and exhibits impressive learning and generalization powers.
-Our work shows the feasibility of inferring the Hamiltonians' parameters from states (inverse to the problems of solving the states from Hamiltonians) with the machine learning techniques.

-Our work is a start-up of using the classical ML models to directly learn the quantum data (e.g., wave-functions or density matrices) in a different way from the quantum circuit models \cite{mitarai2018quantum, liu2018differentiable, zhu2019training}.
-Our results suggests the impressive learning and generalization powers of CNN in such issues.
+Our work is a start-up of using the classical ML models to directly learn the quantum data (e.g., wave-functions or density matrices).
+CNN models possess high non-linearity, thus it would be interesting to compare with the parameterized quantum circuit models \cite{mitarai2018quantum, liu2018differentiable, zhu2019training} that normally represent unitary transformations on quantum states.
+Our results suggest the impressive learning and generalization powers of CNN in such issues.
 It could provide a key tool in designing the Hamiltonian in order to, for instance, prepare target states in Hamiltonian-based quantum simulators \cite{das2008colloquium, georgescu2014quantum}.
-Our proposal can be generalized to learn from the experimental data of quantum measurements in, e.g., a quantum state tomography process \cite{vogel1989determination, cramer2010efficient, lanyon2017efficient}.
+An important topic for the future investigations is to test the generalization power while breaking the data balance to different extents.
+Our proposal can be generalized to learn from the experimental data of quantum measurements in, e.g., a quantum state tomography process \cite{vogel1989determination, cramer2010efficient, lanyon2017efficient, xin2019local}.
+The idea of using NN to inversely solve challenging numeric problems can be potentially generalized, e.g., to the constraint satisfaction problems \cite{cook1971complexity, krzakala2009hiding}.